Why a new rule about music?

 Science has a wholly undeserved reputation for being confident, quick, and decisive.
 Real science is insecure, slow, and obsessed with doing more experiments.
 The research on music and the brain is a terrific illustration of how tentative our enterprise can be.
 Many bright people have labored long and hard to bring up to the surface the few nuggets available in this chapter.
 It’s exciting stuff that will only get more exciting as the years go by.

 A music chapter has been on my mind for years.
 My wife is a classical composer, and I have been around swirls of her music our entire marriage (more than three decades now).
-It is natural for me as a brain scientist to wonder about how music affects her, and me, and our children—the way we think and the way we feel.
+It is natural for me as a brain scientist to wonder about how music affects her, and me, and our children—not just the way we think but the way we experience emotions.

 Writing about these data, tentative as they may be, is an attempt to understand what goes on in the brain—including yours—when we perform or listen to our favorite songs.
 I think you will find it uplifting.
 And, if you live with a musician, perhaps also explanatory.